 Law firms often have a specialty.
-At Mariner Law, PLLC that specialty is assisting mariners who were injured on the water.
-Never insurance companies.
-Never vessel owners.
+At Mariner Law, PLLC, we specialize in assisting mariners who have been injured on the water, never insurance companies or vessel owners.
 Maritime law applies to injuries that occur on the navigable waters of the United States or aboard U.S.-flagged vessels elsewhere in the world.
-But most injuries at sea are associated with a vessel.
-That means that anyone injured on a vessel should contact a maritime lawyer to properly assess their rights and remedies under the law.
+Most injuries at sea are associated with a vessel; This means that anyone injured on a vessel should contact a maritime lawyer to properly assess their rights and remedies under the law.

-Just a few examples of Mariner Law, PLLC clients include:
+Here are a few examples of Mariner Law, PLLC clients:

 Able-bodied Seamen